frenchfries00/RepData_PeerAssessment1/PA1_template.md

 We take the proceeded data **a2** and add a new column **week** whose value is equal to *weekday* unless the day was Saturday or Sunday, meaning *weekend*.
 The plot shows essential difference between activity on weekdays and weekends: the person who took the data wakes up a bit later on weekends, and  instead of going to the office, she/he moves more in total but less predictably.

 Note that in this data, missing data was filled uniformly for weekdays and weekends, which spoils the picture.
-If we take the original data, the difference between weekdays and weekends is even more dramatic.
+It would be more correct to take the original data, where the difference between weekdays and weekends is even more dramatic.

 ```r